a6macleod/portfolio-page/README.md

 To add an example project, create a new object in the array exampleProjects.
 The object should contain a title, goal, tech, link, code, img, and imgAlt keys.
 The values should be as follows.

-    - title: what the project should be called.
+    - title: What the project should be called which appears at the top of the project card.
-    - goal: A quick recap of what the project is, and if there was a specific focus for building it.
+    - goal: A quick recap of what the project is and if there was a specific focus for building it.
 This synopsis should be about 50 words or less.

     -tech: What technologies were used to create it generally and where a working example can be seen/where it is hosted (i.e. github pages).

-    -link: a link to the working example
+    -link: A link to the working example i.e. "https://a6macleod.github.io/react_shopping_cart/".

-    code: a link to the code repository
+    -code: A link to the code repository

-    img: a screenshot of the site.
-This will look best if it is a smaller picture for example tablet size or smaller.
+    -img: A screenshot of the site.
+This will look best if the original is a smaller picture for example tablet size or smaller to minimize scaling.
+The images should be stored in the src/images directory and imported to App.js.

-    imgAlt: An description for the screenshot to be added as the img alt.
+    -imgAlt: A description of the screenshot (img above) to be added as the img alt for accessibility.

+The example projects information above is stored in state while the About Me information and headshot are hard coded into the AboutMe.js component.